CroBiAd/DuWTill/DuWTill/README.md

 ﻿# DuWTill data and configuration
 ## Blast portal
 Local BLAST+ is freely available from National Center for Biotechnology Information (NCBI).
 Download the self-extracting archive `ncbi-blast-2.#.#+-win64.exe` for your desired version from [ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+).
 We tested the database on versions 2.6.0 and 2.7.1.
-Detailed instruction on installation can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK52637/).
+Detailed instructions on the installation can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK52637/).
 Namely,
 >The BLAST+ archive ... contains a built-in installer.
 Accepting the license agreement after double-clicking, the installer will prompt for an installation directory. ...
 Clicking the "Install" button, the installer will create this directory with a "doc" subdirectory containing a link to the BLAST+ user manual, an "uninstaller" for future removal of the installation, and a "bin" subdirectory where the BLAST programs and accessory utilities are kept.

 Setting environment variables is not compulsory.

-**Note:** this install must be outside of IIS; we recommend neutral `C:\blast-2.7.1+` (in our case).
+**Note:** this install must be outside of IIS; we recommend the neutral directory `C:\blast-2.7.1+` (in our case).
 ## DECaR
 1. In addition to the above create two folders `db` and `temp` in the BLAST directory (`C:\blast-2.7.1+`).
 2. Download DECaR reference from https://adelaide.figshare.com/... and unzip it into `C:\blast-2.7.1\db\DECaR.fa`
-3. Prepare reference database.
+3. Prepare the reference database.
 From a command prompt execute:
 ```bash
 cd C:\blast-2.7.1+
 bin\makeblastdb -in db\DECaR.fa -dbtype nucl -out db\DECaR -title "Durum Exome Capture Reference (DECaR)"